 Bondage: binding, tying, or restraining a partner (or yourself if you partake in self-bondage) for pleasure.

-Discipline: behavioral training by a partner with a specific goal in mind
+Discipline: behavioral training by a partner with a specific goal in mind, often supported through negotiated rules and expectations.

 Domination: having mental, physical, or emotional control of a partner for the pleasure of both/all parties